 Domestic dog waste can be a hazard to our waterways because of the bacteria and foreign particles it contains.
 Just like our daily activities contribute to water pollution, excess nutrients such as phosphorus and nitrogen from lawn fertilizers and dog waste contribute to water pollution.
 When dog feces is left on the ground, these nutrients are absorbed into the ground and cause instabilities in the ecosystem which, in turn, promote algae blooms and the growth of invasive species, killing off native plant and fish species.
 As you can see, not picking up dog wastes has more implications than most people know.
 Luckily, as a pet parent there are many courses of action you can take when it comes to keeping our waterways and the Tinker’s Creek Watershed free from dog waste pollutants.

 At home, be sure to pick up dog poop in your yard on a regular basis and dispose of it properly.
 Be sure to tie the bag tightly before throwing it into a trash bin.
 Another way to dispose of dog waste properly is to collect it into a separate bin and dispose of it into a dog specific compost facility.
 Check your local municipality for a natural waste compost site.

-Our watersheds are a critical part of our waterways as their main duty is to direct rain and snowmelt into a common body of water.
-In fact, we all live in a watershed and our daily activities greatly impact the quality of water that drains into our streams, rivers and lakes.
+We all live in a watershed and keeping it clean is everyone’s responsibility.
+Our daily activities greatly impact the quality of water that drains into our streams, rivers and lakes.
 As a pet owner, picking up dog waste and disposing of it properly is just one way to protect our waterways and environment.

 CleanUp News.
 Pet Parents: Why it’s your doody to scoop the poop. https://www.cleanupnews.org/home/problem-with-dog-poop-on-trails